-The following example is intended to help you compare the cost of investing in the Fund (based on the fees and expenses of the acquired funds) with the cost of investing in other funds.
+The following example is intended to help you compare the cost of investing in the Fund's ETF Shares with the cost of investing in other funds.
 It illustrates the hypothetical expenses that you would incur over various periods if you were to invest \$10,000 in the Fund's shares.
-This example assumes that the Fund provides a return of 5% each year and that total annual fund operating expenses (of the Fund and its underlying funds) remain as stated in the preceding table.
+This example assumes that the Fund provides a return of 5% each year and that total annual fund operating expenses remain as stated in the preceding table.
 You would incur these hypothetical expenses whether or not you were to sell your shares at the end of the given period.
 Although your actual costs may be higher or lower, based on these assumptions your costs would be:

-1 Year 3 Years 5 Years 10 Years \$5 \$16 \$28 \$64
+1 Year 3 Years 5 Years 10 Years \$3 \$10 \$17 \$39